 Oct 16 + Oct 17 | Sat + Sun | 10:00am - 5:00pm

 Tuition: $272 | 2 sessions

 Nov 27 + Nov 28 | Sat + Sun | 10:00am - 5:00pm

 Tuition: $254 | 2 sessions

-Due to the online nature of the programs this year, students participating in the Life Drawing for Teens weekend intensive will need to have their own access to the hardware and materials required for the course.
-Students can expect to spend $30-$35 in supplies.
-The complete list of supplies is included in the Registration Package.
+Students participating in the Life Drawing for Teens weekend intensive will need to source their own supplies for the course.
+Students can expect to spend $35-$40 in supplies.
+The full list of supplies will be available for download June 14.